Weed Management

 Fungicides

-Use foliar fungicide only when disease risk and potential loss are economically damaging.
-Applying fungicides for the wrong problem or at the wrong time will greatly reduce economic returns and can limit control options for later in the season if disease risk increases.
+Use foliar fungicide only when the economic risk of potential losses outweighs the cost of fungicide application.
+Applying fungicides for the wrong problem or at the wrong time will significantly reduce economic returns and can limit control options later in the season if disease risk increases.

 Resistance of several fungal pathogens to strobilurin fungicides (Group 11) has been reported in Saskatchewan.
-No more than two applications per year of any strobilurin fungicide should be made to the same field.
-The continuous use of strobilurin fungicides without fungicide rotation greatly increases the threat of disease resistance.
+No more than two applications of any strobilurin fungicide per year should be made to the same field.
+Continuous use of strobilurin fungicides without rotation greatly increases the risk of disease resistance.

 Related Resources